CDSoft/makex/README.md

 # BEAMER
 #     shortcut to panda with some default parameters
 #     to generate beamer slideshows
+# LETTER
+#     shortcut to panda with some default parameters
+#     to generate a letter
 # STACK
 #     path to the stack executable
 #     (see https://docs.haskellstack.org/en/stable/)